lsund/pgnparser/README.md

 # PGNPARSER

-A pgn parser in scala.
-Please be kind.
+A quick and dirty PGN parser in Scala.